 What is considered a festive time of year, filled with Holidays and celebrating the new colors of leaves, can also become a difficult time for your eye health.
 Fall is a common time for the traditional cold and dryness symptoms to start occurring.
 Bacteria and germs spread as temperature drops, and the body prepares for the shorter days ahead.
 Such changes can negatively influence the eye area and general vision.
-Luckily, we have some tips and explanations of common eye problems that will prepare you for the season ahead!
+Luckily, we have some fall season eye care tips and explanations of common eye problems that will prepare you for the season ahead!

 Eye Related Hazards to Avoid this Fall